-In its most recent public comment, IEPA agrees that the burden of proof in enforcement cases is on the complainant.
+In response, IEPA agreed that the burden of proof in enforcement cases is on the complainant.
 PC 7 at 5-6.
 However, IEPA states that if a source uses LCL and determines that its CE appears to be below the CE standard, the "burden the source has is providing the Agency with a solid number" using one of the other protocols.
 Id. at 6.
-IEPA emphasizes that Section 201.282(a) (35 III.
+IEPA emphasized that Section 201.282(a) (35 III.
 Adm.
 Code 201.282(a)) gives IEPA the ability to "require the owner or operator of the emission source or air pollution control equipment to conduct such tests in accordance with procedures adopted by the Agency."
 Id. at 7.

-IEPA explains that when the LCL is below the allowable CE limit, IEPA does not know whether a source is out of compliance:
+IEPA explained that when the LCL is below the allowable CE limit, IEPA does not know whether a source is out of compliance: